Which company has the cheapest car insurance in Montana for a bad driving record?

 USAA$919$1,241$1,566

-Where you live in Montana matters, too.
-If you're in an area with heavy traffic or a high rate of vehicle theft, your premiums will rise to reflect the increased likelihood of claims.
+Your location in Montana also matters.
+For example, if you live in an area with heavy traffic or a high vehicle theft rate, rates will reflect the increased chance of claims.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver